wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. Notice that the **Make This Relationship Active** is checked.

-	> [!NOTE]
-	> Active relationships will propagate filters.
+	> *Active relationships will propagate filters.
 It's possible to mark a relationship as inactive so filters don't propagate.
 Inactive relationships can exist when there are multiple relationship paths between tables.
-In which case, model calculations can use special functions to activate them.
+In which case, model calculations can use special functions to activate them.*

 1. Click **OK**.